Written by Business Expert Wale Ameen

 Tableside Ordering & Management

-Fulfill orders faster and more accurately with TouchBistro’s tableside ordering system.
+TouchBistor’s tableside ordering system allows you to fulfill orders faster and more accurately.
 The system includes pop-up modifiers for suggestive selling, prompting customers to purchase high-margin drinks.

-Use TouchBistro’s inventory management to track recipes against menu items and determine ingredient-level costs with ease.
-Additionally, the platform’s in-service alerts notify staff members when inventory levels drop to a specific level.
+TouchBistro comes with a powerful inventory management system that helps you track multiple items like recipes against menu items and determine ingredient-level costs easily.
+The platform also boasts in-service alerts that notify members when inventory levels drop to a set level.

 TouchBistro features one of the top CRM systems for restaurants.
-With payment history, key customer information, and loyalty features, you can keep your customers engaged so they come back for more.
+It comes with payment history, key customer information, and loyalty features, so you can keep your customers engaged so they come back for more.

 Menu & Employee Management

 Merchandize your menu items with full-color pictures to help your staff sell more effectively.
-TouchBistro’s menu management tools allow you to automatically schedule mens and promotions, and remotely respond to low inventory alerts, 86s, and emergencies within seconds.
+TouchBistro’s menu management tools allow you to automatically schedule menus and promotions and remotely respond to low inventory alerts, 86s, and emergencies within seconds.

 Keep tabs on your employees, including clock-ins, clock-outs, and staff activity, with the staff punch clock.
 Maintain payroll details and personalize accounts with employee-specific settings.